 Narcissistic Personality Disorder

 Narcissistic personality disorder (NPD) is a mental health disorder.
-People with the highest level of Narcissistic traits are labelled as someone with a narcissistic personality disorder or even pathological narcissism.
+People with the highest level of Narcissistic traits are labeled as someone with a narcissistic personality disorder or even pathological narcissism.

 These people are manipulative and arrogant and have a high level of superiority and entitlement.
 They have no empathy or guilt for using others.
 They use others in relationships using methods like manipulation, gaslighting (making you doubt your own behavior and reality), victim card, silent treatment method, etc. They may portray to be confident and self-important but are highly insecure.